 Research suggests that to be your healthiest, you should consume a balanced diet of only the real, all-natural foods your body craves.
 And, managing your post-workout recovery is important.
 Within 3 to 4 hours after you finish training, make sure you eat a nutrient-filled recovery meal.

 To be sure, plant protein is an excellent source of protein.
 But bear in mind the amount of calories a vegan bodybuilder consumes can easily end up less than the protein consumed by a meat-eating bodybuilder, simply because plant protein tends to have fewer calories.
 That means less energy for intense workouts, so be sure to compensate properly.

 High in protein and fat while lower in carbohydrates, soy-based foods are important to building an ideal vegan bodybuilder diet.

 Unlike animal meat, vegan meat is low in cholesterol but is also high in protein, non-GMO, and gluten-free.
 It’s the perfect protein option for vegan bodybuilders.
 Even though the vegan meat category is relatively new, there are now many options available.

 Looking for a plant protein-based protein powder?
-Try GAT Sport’s Plant Protein All-Natural Protein Blend
+Try GAT Sport's New Plant Protein Vegan Sourced Protein.

 Taste the quality of GAT premium ingredients.
-We blend nature and science to create an exceptional selection of plant proteins with rich natural vanilla flavoring.
+We blend nature and science to create an exceptional selection of plant proteins with rich flavoring.
 Not all protein is created equally.
 Compared to others, GAT Sport Plant Protein delivers a superior taste and texture.
-Our carefully selected, high-quality sources of proteins provide an unrivaled taste and texture, and it’s available in delicious vanilla and chocolate peanut butter flavors.